shahinvaseghi/Second-mind/README.md

 # Second-mind
-A program to help you to face with devices you cant work with
+A program to help you to face with the devices you cant work with